 Additionally, testosterone levels decline as you age.
 This can lead to reduced sex drive and erectile dysfunction.
 However, this starts in your 30s and understanding how you can help improve or maintain your testosterone levels as you age is important.

 By understanding the changes that occur in men's sexual health with age, you can take steps to protect your health and maintain a satisfying sex life.
-If you have any concerns, get in touch.

 For more information on men's sexual health after 50, we suggest you start by browsing the sex topics on the UPGUYS blog.
 We have worked hard to compile relevant and high-quality information for you that is useful in helping you achieve optimal sexual health.